Vietnam.vn - Nền tảng quảng bá Việt Nam

 Drink lots of carbonated drinks

-Drinks such as carbonated soft drinks are convenient and refreshing on the go, especially on sunny days.
-However, they often cause discomfort and bloating, making the body tired due to increasing blood sugar levels.
+Drinks like carbonated soft drinks are convenient and refreshing on the go, especially on sunny days.
+However, they often cause discomfort and bloating, making the body tired due to increased blood sugar levels.

 Not preparing for motion sickness

 Although motion sickness is not a digestive disease, it is closely related to the intestines, causing nausea and vomiting.
-People who are prone to motion sickness but do not prepare measures to reduce symptoms, eat too much or are too hungry, consume a lot of greasy, spicy foods, making nausea worse.
+People who are prone to motion sickness but do not prepare measures to reduce symptoms, eat too much or let their stomachs get too hungry, consume a lot of greasy, spicy foods, which makes nausea worse.
 Continuous vomiting also makes the body tired, dehydrated, affecting the trip.

 To prevent digestive diseases when traveling, Dr. Khanh recommends eating cooked food and drinking boiled water, using products of clear origin, drinking bottled water or drinking from clean, unpolluted water sources.
 Carry water with you throughout the trip and regularly replenish your body with enough water.
 Balance the groups of carbohydrates, proteins, fats, vitamins and minerals in meals, and supplement beneficial bacteria for the intestines through yogurt.